Last update: 1 December 2021

 - Staff and students should ensure good respiratory hygiene by using the ‘catch it, bin it, kill it’ approach.

-- The use of face coverings on college transport is not required unless a driver asks students to do so.
-In these instances, we would expect compliance, so students should always carry a face covering with them.
+- The use of face coverings on college transport and public transport is required.
+In these instances, we expect compliance, so students should always carry a face covering with them.

 - Social distancing is not currently required anywhere on campus, but please be considerate of others.